-The U.K. tornado outbreak of 23 November 1981 is analyzed from a convection-permitting model simulation and a re-examination of the 104 tornado reports collected by TORRO.
-This case is called "Britain's greatest tornado outbreak" (Rowe and Meaden 1985) because its 104 reports were so much greater than the next highest outbreak of 29.
-A synoptic situation with a strong cold front, weak CAPE (less than 125 J kg-1), prefrontal winds nearly parallel to the front, and postfrontal winds nearly perpendicular to the front is consistent with weather conditions associated with other tornado outbreaks in the U.K. (Clark 2009; Clark and Parker 2014).
+The U.K. tornado outbreak of 23 November 1981 is analyzed through a convection-permitting model simulation and a reexamination of the 104 tornado reports collected by TORRO.
+This case has been called Britain's greatest tornado outbreak (Rowe and Meaden 1985) because its 104 reports were so much greater than the next highest outbreak of 29.
+A synoptic situation with a strong cold front, weak CAPE (less than 125 J kg^{-1}), prefrontal winds nearly parallel to the front, and postfrontal winds nearly perpendicular to the front is consistent with weather conditions associated with other tornado outbreaks in the United Kingdom (Clark 2009; Clark and Parker 2014).

-The model simulation produced a narrow cold-frontal rainband along a line of absolute vorticity exceeding $0.02~\rm s^{-1}$ on the 200-m grid with embedded maxima of $0.035-0.04~\rm s^{-1}$, similar to those in previous simulations of misovortices along cold fronts in the U.K. (Smart and
+The model simulation produced a narrow cold-frontal rainband along a line of absolute vorticity exceeding $0.02 \,\mathrm{s}^{-1}$ on the 200-m grid with embedded maxima of $0.035-0.04 \,\mathrm{s}^{-1}$, similar to those in previous simulations of misovortices along cold fronts in the United Kingdom (Smart and Browning 2009).

-Browning 2009).
 Misovortices along the front formed a variety of different structures and evolutions and may have been parent circulations for the tornadoes.
 A line of reflectivity along the cold front was characterized by precipitation cores and gaps.
-Updrafts of 5-10 m s-1 occurred poleward of these maxima of absolute vorticity, and weaker downdrafts of 3-6 m s-1 occurred equatorward, suggesting the potential for tilting to be involved in tornadogenesis.
+Updrafts of $5-10 \,\mathrm{m \, s}^{-1}$ occurred poleward of these maxima of absolute vorticity, and weaker downdrafts of $3-6 \,\mathrm{m \, s}^{-1}$ occurred equatorward, suggesting the potential for tilting to be involved in tornadogenesis.

 The line of absolute vorticity weakened rapidly to the south in conjunction with a weakened pressure trough.
-Nearly all of tornadoes reported occurred within a sweet spot where the absolute vorticity was strong enough (more than $0.002 \, \mathrm{s^{-1}}$ on the 1-km grid) and the CAPE was positive in an environment that was otherwise favorable for tornadoes (0-1-km storm-relative helicity and 0-1-km shear).
-This approach suggests a means by which regions favorable for tornadoes along squall lines could be forecast in the U.K. and elsewhere.
-The narrow (tens of km) region of positive CAPE in advance of the front also raises concerns about large distances used in determining proximity soundings in previous studies (100-200 km).
+Nearly all of the tornadoes reported occurred within a sweet spot where the absolute vorticity was strong enough (more than $0.002 \,\mathrm{s}^{-1}$ on the 1-km grid) and the CAPE was positive in an environment that was otherwise favorable for tornadoes (0-1-km storm-relative helicity and 0-1-km shear).
+This approach suggests a means by which regions favorable for tornadoes along squall lines could be forecast in the United Kingdom and elsewhere.
+The narrow (tens of kilometers) region of positive CAPE in advance of the front also raises concerns about large distances used in determining proximity soundings in previous studies (100-200 km).

-Within the model domain with 200-m horizontal grid spacing, 30 possible parent misovortices were present with the following characteristics: absolute vorticity greater than 0.02 s-1, updrafts between 5 and 10 m s-1 for longer than 30 min, and downdrafts between 3 and 6 m s-1 were present for at least 4 min.
+Within the model domain with 200-m horizontal grid spacing, 30 possible parent misovortices were present with the following characteristics: absolute vorticity greater than 0.02 s^{-1} , updrafts between 5 and 10 m s^{-1} for longer than 30 min, and downdrafts between 3 and 6 m s^{-1} were present for at least 4 min.
 This number of parent misovortices was comparable to the figure of 22-44 tornado reports in this area.
 We conclude that the number of reports in this area was potentially credible.

-Reassessing the quality, timing and location of the reports allows us to place revised boundaries on the lower and upper limit of the number of tornadoes that day.
+Reassessing the quality, timing, and location of the reports allows us to place revised boundaries on the lower and upper limits of the number of tornadoes that day.
 A final figure was produced of 90 tornadoes: 58 definite and 32 probable, a slight reduction from the 104 total reports.
-This revision does not eliminate the problem of the event distorting the historical record

-(Mulder and Schultz 2015; Antonescu et al., 2016).
-Even if the lower limit were closer to 58 reports, this event would still be the largest documented tornado outbreak in the U.K.
+This revision does not eliminate the problem of the event distorting the historical record (Mulder and Schultz 2015; Antonescu et al. 2016).
+Even if the lower limit were closer to 58 reports, this event would still be the largest documented tornado outbreak in the United Kingdom.